 On February 16, 2009, the Federal Highway Administration (FHWA), National Marine Fisheries Service (NMFS), United States Fish & Wildlife Service (USFWS) and the Washington State Department of Transportation (WSDOT) signed a Memorandum of Agreement (MOA) (pdf 130 kb) committing these four agencies to use a common methodology for analyzing the effects of stormwater on Endangered Species Act (ESA)-listed fish species.
 The methodology includes the Western Washington Highway Runoff Dilution and Loading Stormwater Model (HI-RUN Model), its user guide, and accompanying stormwater assessment guidance that is posted below.
 A Stormwater Impact Assessment Chapter has been incorporated into Part 3 of the WSDOT Biological Assessment Preparation for Transportation, Advanced Training Manual.

-The approach will be required in all biological assessments submitted by WSDOT or WSDOT Highways and Local Programs beginning August 16, 2009.
+The approach is required in all biological assessments submitted by WSDOT or WSDOT Local Programs.